mikelee1313/Orphaned-Forms-Report/README.md

-# OrphanedForms-Report.ps1 — Microsoft Forms Orphan Risk Report
+# Get-Forms-Info.ps1 — Microsoft Forms Orphan Risk Report
-This script creates an inventory report to identify Orphaned Microsoft Forms allowing Admins to restore the Form before it's permanently deleted.

 Identifies Microsoft Forms at risk of permanent loss due to their owner's account being **soft-deleted** or **disabled** in Entra ID.
 Produces a CSV report with actionable recovery URLs.

 ## The Problem